• Skip to primary navigation

 Now, I did sprinkle some salt on a couple when I served them, but they may not need it depending on how you are planning to use them.

-I also must emphasize that you must rinse your canned chickpeas well to get rid of the sodium-heavy liquid from the can.
+I also must emphasize that you have to rinse your canned chickpeas really well to get rid of the sodium-heavy liquid from the can.

 Also, I use kosher salt.
 It has a different sodium level than iodized table salt, so they cannot be substituted 1:1 or you will get different results.
 OK, that's it!